The easiest way to capture Google Analytics data in WPForms

 Attributer monitors where your site's visitors come from and automatically fills out the hidden fields you created earlier with Google Analytics data.

-As an example, Imagine you're Grammarly, and a visitor arrives on your website through a brand campaign on Google Ads.
+As an example, imagine you're a market at Grammarly, and a visitor arrives on your website through a brand campaign on Google Ads.

 Depending on the UTM parameters you used, Attributer would complete the hidden fields this way: